Blopeur/blopeur.github.io/_posts/2020-03-30-pandemic-ip-war.md

 ---
 layout: post
 published: true
-title: "The upcoming pandemic related IP war"
+title: "Korea Post-Pandemic Intellectual Property Positioning"
 description: "It seems that countries and companies already start to position themselves to reap the benefits of the COVID-19 pandemic aftermath."

 picture: covidipwar.jpg